myousif9/smk_extract_gradients/README.rst

 smk_extract_gradients
 ============

-Pipeline for extracting gradients from functional connectivity gradients
+Pipeline for extracting gradients from cleaned fmriprep output applied to hippunfold surfaces